steffbeckers/head-first-design-patterns/README.md

 - Strive for loosely coupled designs between objects that interact.
 - Open-closed: Classes should be open for extension, but closed for modification.
 (S**O**LID)
 - Dependency Inversion: Depend upon abstractions.
 Do not depend upon concrete classes.
 (SOLI**D**)
+- Principle of Least Knowledge: talk only to your immediate friends.

 ## Design Patterns